top of page

 You are not to blame for what happened to you.
 If you didn’t agree to it- It is not your fault, even if they are your partner, even if you argued earlier, even you loved them and engaged in sexual acts consensually at another time.

-You can find healing through finding a counsellor who understands sexual assault to work with.
+You can find healing through finding a counsellor who understands sexual assault.
 For help feel free to contact any our counsellors at Emotion Wise Counselling to help by contacting us at info@emotionwise.ca

 To speak to someone immediately about an experience of sexual assault you can call the National Toll-Free 24-Hour Crisis & Information Line at 1-877-392-7583,